 I didn’t have a problem using the Z Fold 3 closed, but there’s no doubt it’s a better, more conventional experience on the Z Fold 4.
 The aspect ratio change doesn’t squash everything into that odd vertical-letterbox look anywhere nearly as much, and that means reading text, looking at Instagram, and just doing regular phone things isn’t as compromised as before.
 The 3mm or so that has been added to the Cover Screen may not sound like much at all, but it has genuinely made the phone more usable when closed.

-I’ll admit it, I’m a folding phone convert, and the Galaxy Z Fold 4 is undoubtedly the pinnacle of the tech at the moment.
-I’ll live with the increased thickness and weight, because opening the phone up and using the large screen to browse the web, watch videos, read books, edit photos, and scroll through Twitter is a fantastic experience because the same device then folds down to fit in my pocket.
-It’s hugely freeing, and I find it more convenient than carrying other non-folding, but still massive phones like the Galaxy S22 Ultra or iPhone 13 Pro Max around.
+I’ll admit it, I’m a folding phone convert.
+I’ll live with the increased thickness and weight because opening the phone up and using the large screen to browse the web, watch videos, read books, edit photos, and scroll through Twitter is a fantastic experience because the same device then folds down to fit in my pocket.
+It’s hugely freeing, and I find it more convenient than carrying other non-folding, but still massive phones like the Galaxy S23 Ultra or iPhone 14 Pro Max around.

-The smaller bezels around the cover screen and alterations to the shape of the phone have made it far more usable, and are integral to the improved design and usability of the phone.
-The inside screen is where you go to watch video, play games, read books, view and edit photos, and multitask.
+The smaller bezels around the cover screen and alterations to the shape of the phone have made it far more usable and are integral to the improved design and usability of the phone.
+The inside screen is where you go to watch videos, play games, read books, view and edit photos, and multitask.
 The good news is the new shape has made it more usable here, too.
-It’s more square than the Z Fold 3, and actually closer in shape to the Oppo Find N. I’ve had no problem with brightness when using the phone outside, although the inner screen is quite reflective.
+I’ve had no problem with brightness when using the phone outside, although the inner screen is quite reflective.

 What about the crease?
 It’s still there, but the rippling around it has been reduced, so it’s not quite so visibly obvious anymore.
+It has remained consistent months into use and hasn’t become more prominent.
 This applies to when the screen is on and off.
 I’ve noticed “not noticing” when using the open screen on the Z Fold 4 many times already, and the concave dip when running your finger across it is a tiny bit less dramatic too.
-However, it still can’t match the Oppo Find N, which doesn’t appear to have a crease at all.

 The Galaxy Z Fold 4 has a 50-megapixel main camera, a 12MP 123-degree wide-angle camera, and a 10MP telephoto camera with 3x optical zoom and 30x maximum digital zoom.
 Video records at up to 8K at 24 frames per second (fps, with the option of 4K at 30 or 60 fps.
 Plus, there’s Samsung’s excellent Super Steady video stabilization.
 There’s a Pro mode for stills and video, a night mode, Single Take, and portrait mode on the main and selfie camera.